JWAYYED LAW

 Understanding Commercial DUI (CDL) Charges in Ohio

-• CDL disqualified for 1 year (3 years if carrying hazardous materials)
+• CDL disqualification: 1 year (3 years if transporting HAZMAT at time of offense)

 How a CDL OVI Defense Attorney Can Help